Invasive Tree Removal Exchange Program

 VCE Loudoun Master Gardener Tree Exchange Program promotes the removal of invasive plants from the urban landscape to reduce their spread within our natural areas.
 Our program encourages the removal of invasive trees and shrubs (autumn olive, Bradford pear, etc.), as listed by the VA Department of Conservation and Recreation (DCR), by providing Loudoun County landowners with a replacement native tree sapling in the fall.

-One native tree sapling, approximately 3 ft. tall, will be provided per landowner for removal of an invasive species.
+One native tree sapling, approximately 2 to 3 ft. tall, will be provided per landowner for removal of an invasive species.
 Proof of tree and removal are part of the application process.
 Preregistration is required as a limited number of trees are available.
 Trees are first come, first served and we cannot guarantee first choice.
-Weather permitting, sapling pick-up will be September 27th, from 2 to 4pm a the VCE Loudoun Office.
+Weather permitting, sapling pick-up will be September xxth at the VCE Loudoun Office.

 Property owners are responsible for removal of their invasive tree.
 It is recommended to hire a certified arborist: https://www.treesaregood.org/findanarborist.
 Depending on what is removed, you will most likely need to plant the tree in another location due to the stump or growing suckers from the base and any herbicide treatments.
 Planning for the new tree is a must (see Right Plant/Right Place below) and should be done well in advance of receiving the tree at the end of September.